makersacademy/chitter-challenge/README.md

 3. In your browser, open the link **localhost:4567**.
 4. Sign up with the required credentials.
 5. Once signed up or logged in you can create a new peep or see list of existing peeps.
+6. Create a Postgres database with the name chitter_test & chitter_development.

 ### Screenshots